-Obama Advisor Plouffe: Expect A State Of The Union Heavy On The Economy
+Obama Adviser Plouffe: Expect A State Of The Union Heavy On The Economy

 Tonight, President Obama is set to deliver the final state of the union address of his first term.
 Morning Edition's Renee Montagne spoke to White House Senior Adviser David Plouffe for a preview of the president's speech.

 "The central challenge that we are facing right now is we came out of a steep recession, the worst since the Great Depression, and the American people want to know how are we going to continue to climb out of it," Plouffe said.
 "And that's what the president is going to lay out tonight: A very specific blueprint for how we build an America that's durable and that works for as many people in this country as possible."